nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
-Our workshop was able to serve 25 learners from all career stages, representing Germany, Poland, India, France, Canada, and the US.
+25 learners from all career stages, representing Germany, Poland, India, France, Canada, and the US completed our workshop.
 Our only technical prerequisites were Internet access and a browser.

 NOTE: Internet access is no small barrier to participation, but our format enabled international participation without requiring travel, which we felt was important.